-The Prigogine Medal Ceremony for the presentation of the 2020, 2021 and 2022 awards will take place at the Polytechnic of Milan on 6th July, during the second day of the 30th International Conference on Modelling, Monitoring and Management of Air and Water Pollution.
+The Prigogine Medal Ceremony for the presentation of the 2020, 2021 and 2022 awards will now take place online on 6th July, during the second day of the 30th International Conference on Modelling, Monitoring and Management of Air and Water Pollution.

 The Prigogine Award was established by the University of Siena and the Wessex Institute of Technology in 2004 to honour the memory of Professor Ilya Prigogine, Nobel Prize Winner for Chemistry.

 Ilya Prigogine was born in Moscow in 1917 and obtained his undergraduate and graduate education in chemistry at the Free University in Brussels.
 He was awarded the Nobel Prize for his contribution to non-equilibrium thermodynamics, particularly the theory of dissipative structures.
 The main theme of his scientific work was the role of time in the physical sciences and biology.
 He contributed significantly to the understanding of irreversible processes, particularly in systems far from equilibrium.
 The results of his work have had profound consequences for understanding biological and ecological systems.

 Prigogine’s ideas established the basis for ecological systems research.
 The Prigogine Medal to honour his memory is awarded annually to a leading scientist in the field of ecological systems.
 All recipients have been deeply influenced by the work of Prigogine.

 Prof. Gilmore was raised in Astoria, Queens.
 He received his undergraduate degrees in Mathematics and Physics from M.I.T. in 1962 and his Ph.
 D. from M.I.T.'s Physics Department in 1967.
 He has held professorships at M.I.T. in Cambridge, University of South Florida in Tampa, and Drexel University in Philadelphia.